-Starting with reWASD 5.6, you can emulate an external virtual controller while using a Bluetooth adapter (whether a built-in, or a USB adapter).
+reWASD allows to emulate an external virtual controller while using a Bluetooth adapter (whether a built-in, or a USB adapter).
 This way, you can use reWASD's virtual controller on other PCs, phones, tablets, consoles that support Bluetooth connection.
 In this page you will find the steps of working with Setup wizard, adding a new target — whether it is PS4 console, Switch console, or any other device.

 Please note, that if you use an External device on PS4 console, you need to connect the gamepad that is supported by the console to PC with reWASD installed, and it should be connected at all times (while Remap is ON).
 It does not matter if you will use it to play, you can remap it and play with it too, it must be connected to PC.

 Right now it's impossible to define if your particular Bluetooth adapter is supported by reWASD and is able to emulate the External controller.
 That is why we kindly ask you to try first.

-Here are some important nuances that you wish you knew before you started setting up your Bluetooth adapter:
+Here are some important nuances that we wish you knew before you started setting up your Bluetooth adapter:

 - The more powerful adapter — the better